hoodssery/MHS-Esports-OBS/README.md

 # MHS-Esports-OBS
 The OBS Studio files for the MHS Esports stream.

-Installation
+Basic Installation
 -------------
 Download the master .zip file, and extract anywhere.
-Navigate to the "font" folder, open it, and double click "LeagueSpartan-Bold.ttf".
-Make sure this font is installed.
+Navigate to the "font" folder, open it, and <b>make sure all fonts are installed on the machine</b>

 In OBS-Studio click the "Scene Collection" button from the function menu, and hit import.